dLCV Board Members

 Heidi Campbell

-Heidi Campbell served on Mental Health America-Augusta for six years, Western State Hospital LHRC for six years, VCSB/Shenandoah Area LHRC for seven years, served on VCSB Behavioral Advisory Council for three years, and trained as a Consumer Speaker for Blue Ridge Area Crisis Intervention Team for the past six years.
+Heidi Campbell served on Mental Health America-Augusta for six years, Western State Hospital LHRC for six years, VCSB/Shenandoah Area LHRC for seven years, served on VCSB Behavioral Advisory Council for three years, and trained as a Consumer Speaker for Blue Ridge Area Crisis Intervention Team for the past six years, and is now an Instructor.
 Heidi served on Cross-Mapping Systems for four years.
-She serves on NAMI as an Executive Board Member of the Central Shenandoah Valley Affiliate.
+She served on NAMI as an Executive Board Member of the Central Shenandoah Valley Affiliate.
+She Served as (PAIMI) Mental Health Advisory Council Vice Chair, Governance Committee Member for dLCV, Volunteered with Research and Development, and is a Board Member to dLCV.

-Heidi is a wife and mother to a daughter and a son and lives in Staunton, VA.
-She enjoys family quality time, knitting, singing, mixed martial arts, and her work, bringing consumer perspective to the board and breaking barriers.
+Heidi is a wife and mother to a daughter and a son and lives in Stanley, VA.
+She enjoys family quality time, knitting, painting, singing, mixed martial arts, and her work, bringing consumer perspective to the board and breaking barriers.

 Greg Crapanzano